neallyboy/ford-web-scrapper/README.md

-# My Project
+# Data Scraping Ford Vehicles

 ## Overview

-This project scrapes Mustang prices from Ford's official website and a dealer website, compares the prices, and sends an email notification.
+This project scrapes Ford vehicle prices and hero images from Ford's official website and a dealer website, compares the prices, and sends an email notification.

 ## Prerequisites